christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 print(x.grad)
 # tensor([-2.,  2.])
 ```

+The gradient of the final cost with respect to the output of the current operator/layer indicates how to combine the derivatives of different output values in the current layer in the production of a derivative with respect to each parameter.

 As Pytorch does not require to introduce complex graph operators as in other technologies (switches, comparisons, dependency controls, scans/loops... ), it enables you to program as normally, and gradients are well propagated through your Python code: